AriFordsham/GHCWiki/pattern-synonyms.md

 For any modules `M``N`, we say that `M` exports `T` whilst associating `P` either when

 - The export has the form `T(c1, ..., cn, P)` where c1 to cn are a mixture of other field names, constructors and pattern synonyms.
+This mixture of other stuff may include the special token `..`, which indicates either 1) all constructors and field names from `T`'s declaration, if `T` is declared in this module; or 2) all symbols imported with `T`, which might perhaps include patterns associated with `T` in some other module.
+In case (2), `..` might in fact be a union of sets, if `T` is imported from multiple modules with different sets of associated definitions.

 - In the case of the abbreviated form `T(..)`, If `M` imports `T` from `N` then `T(..)` names the type and any constructors and field names which are in scope as well as any pattern synonyms (in scope) which are associated to `T` relative to `N`.